logiqai/docs/deploying-logiq/logiq-paas-deployment/deploying-logiq-eks-with-aws-alb.md

 #### Using the Global Accelerator

-If you have deployed the Logiq on private subnet, you may need to map global accelerator (under Integrated services) to access the public endpoints and DNS on top of it.&#x20;
+If you have deployed the Apica Ascent on private subnet, you may need to map global accelerator (under Integrated services) to access the public endpoints and DNS on top of it.&#x20;

 ![](<../../.gitbook/assets/image (34).png>)